Why I Got Depressed Writing My Book: Your Guide Through Development Hell

 2. Break Down Your Tasks into Bite-Sized Pieces

-If you’re intimidated by your project tasks, break them down into bite-size pieces.
+If you’re intimidated by your project tasks, break them down into bite-sizes.
 Each “piece” should be simple enough to act on immediately.
-If it still intimidates you, that means it’s not small enough — keep dissecting it until it’s just so simple that you can laugh at it.
-Then, get cracking!
+If it still intimidates you, that means it’s not small enough — keep dissecting it until it’s so simple that you can laugh at it.
+Then, get cracking! 😉

-When I started writing my book, I created an outline of chapters and focused on writing each chapter at a time.
+When I started writing my book, I created an outline of chapters.
+I focused on writing each chapter at a time.
 I knew from past experience that writing a book without an outline would be suicidal, and I needed to break it into segments first.

-However, what I didn’t anticipate was that even the individual chapters needed breaking down — I kept getting stuck with them because I had so many ideas, considerations, and examples for each chapter to be sorted through!
+However, what I didn’t anticipate was that even the individual chapters needed breaking down — I kept getting stuck with them because I had so many ideas and considerations for each chapter!
 Writing a book chapter is also nothing like writing a blog article; you need to make sure that everything you write ties in with the bigger theme of the book.

 To counter this, I broke down each chapter into sub-segments, followed by mini-sub-segments.
-Then, I focused on writing each mini-sub-segment each time, as opposed to worrying about a zillion other things about the book while writing.
+Then, I focused on writing each mini-sub-segment each time vs. worrying about a zillion other things while writing.
 Doing so made writing much more manageable.

 3. Keep Your Perfectionist Monster in Check

-Ah, perfectionism – it’s in all of us.
+Ah, perfectionism.
+Golly.
 Perfectionism is good as it means having high standards, but it can also make us obsess over tiny details that don’t matter and miss the big picture.

-As a trainer and content creator, I know that product updates can go on forever — there are always new things to add and things to improve on!
-Without putting a cut-off limit on the project, it can burgeon out of control and never see the light of the day.
+As a trainer, I know that product updates can go on forever — there are always new things to add and things to improve on!
+Without putting a cut-off on the project, it can burgeon out of control and never see the light of the day.
 I told D that while it’s great that he has so many ideas to implement, it may help to draw a line on things to work on for this update and leave the rest for the next update.
-D nodded, and drew a great analogy with product software launches.
+D nodded and drew a great analogy with product software launches.
 He said, “It’s like new software launches where a company can be working on multiple future versions of a product.
-I can just work on the getting version 2.0 out first, and then leave the rest for version 3.0 next time.
-This will work much better actually!”
+I can just work on the getting version 2.0 out first and leave the rest for version 3.0 next time.”

-With your project, know what your priority areas are, and focus on them.
-The 80/20 principle applies.
+With your project, know what your priority areas are and focus on them.
+80/20 applies.
 As for the non-priority areas, give them minimal to no attention.
 You have limited energy, so place them in areas that matter.

-- Achieve More With Less In Life Using 80/20 Principle (three-part series)
+- Achieve More With Less In Life Using 80/20 Principle (series)

 - Get Your Big Rocks In First